nonblocking/fhir-test/README.md

 FHIR sample setup consists of:

- * Two different FHIR servers (stores) based on HAPI-FHIR
+ * Two different FHIR servers (stores), one based on HAPI-FHIR and one on Open eHealth Integration Platform/IPF
  * An API Gateway (in this case basically a FHIR-Gateway) based on Spring Cloud Gateway
  * A simple client consuming the FHIR resources based on React